 You can semi-retire at any age.
 Traditionally, many people in their mid-late 50s or early 60s chose semi-retirement to transition from full-time employment to traditional retirement.
 These days, semi-retirement is also popular with people in their 20s, 30s and 40s who want to spend time with their kids, travel and simply work less.

-Semi-FIRE aka Early Semi-Retirement
+Semi-FIRE, aka Early Semi-Retirement

-In the FIRE community, we often refer to semi-retirement as Early Semi-Retirement or Semi-FIRE.
+In the FIRE community, we often refer to semi-retirement as Early Semi-Retirement or Semi-FI.
 Early Retirement (the RE part of FIRE) implies a retirement date in one’s 30s, 40s or 50s (or earlier!).
 Semi-FI works just the same – it means that one semi-retires decades before the traditional retirement age.

 With the FI version of semi-retirement, you save and invest (like anyone wanting to achieve FIRE would), but once you have saved enough to secure your future retirement, you start to downshift from your full-time career.
 All you need to do now is to cover your monthly living expenses.
 You are done saving and investing.
 Your nest egg will now continue to compound in the background (as long as you don’t touch it!) and get you to FI eventually.